Connect with us

 If you’re feeling exhausted and like you just can’t catch up on sleep no matter what you do, it might be a sign of early pregnancy.
 Women in their first trimesters often experience a complete lack of energy because of the body’s hormone fluctuations and increased blood production.
 However, many factors add to feeling tired – including;

 The easiest way to determine pregnancy is by taking a simple at-home test.
-But for women who are trying to get pregnant, knowing and paying attention to your body is one of the best things you can do during this time – that way you won’t be frustrated if you experience an extended luteal phase.
-You’ll be able to assess your body during the conception process and understand its various changes.
+But for women who are trying to get pregnant, knowing and paying attention to their bodies is one of the best things they can do during this time—that way, they won’t be frustrated if they experience an extended luteal phase.
+They’ll be able to assess their bodies during the conception process and understand their various changes.

 ⭐ Body Changes in Luteal Phase